frankfanslc/go_cloud_orchestration/go_microservice_frameworks/microservice_communication/README.md

 ## 2 Implement an RPC client and server system with the ProtoBuf binary protocol

-To do this, first we need to download these Golang sources:
+To do this, first we need to download the ProtoBuf Golang sources:

 ```
 arturotarin@QOSMIO-X70B:~/go/src/github.com/ArturoTarinVillaescusa/go_cloud_orchestration/go_microservice_frameworks/microservice_communication/protobuf/proto_definition